ehrenamt/nier-automata-jekyll-theme/README.md

 - Add map / image layout
 - Add a second post layout ( or layout similar to one of the numerous in-game layouts)
 - Move code into correct files (currently it follows no stardard rules between layouts, includes, and .html templates.)
-- Reduce CSS
+- Modify and reduce CSS based on best practices (removing nested styles)

 There are no plans to update this beyond the listed improvements.

 ## License and Legal

 This project is open source under the MIT License.
-(The author would appreciate it if someone were to use this theme; it is just a random prject after all.)

 All rights to the NieR: Automata franchise and IP belong to their respective owners.